M.I.A.: Mission in Asia

-M.I.A.: Mission in Asia, known in Russia as Peacemaker (Миротворец) is a 2009 first-person shooter video game developed by Russian developer Burut Creative Team and published by Game Factory Interactive and Russobit-M. The game is set in 2007 in fictional countries of republic of Primoria and Slavia republic.
-It tells the story of Russian Armed Forces defending Slavia from Primorian militarists.
-It was released for Microsoft Windows on 25 September 2009 in Russia and on 27 March 2011 in North America.
+M.I.A.: Mission in Asia (known as Peacemaker in Russia) is a 2009 first-person shooter video game developed by Russian developer Burut Creative Team and published by Game Factory Interactive and Russobit-M. Set in the year 2007 in the fictional Eastern European countries of Primoria and Slavia, the game tells the story of a Russian soldier tasked with tracking down a Primorian who was caught working as an undercover spy within Russia who has since fled to Slavia.